 USAA products target the military and their family members, including their spouses and children.
 If you aren’t sure if you qualify for USAA credit cards, you can answer the short questionnaire right here.

 No, there is no USAA credit card foreign transaction fee.
-In the past, some USAA credit cards charged a 1% foreign transaction fee on some of its cards, but USAA made all of its cards no foreign fee in 2016.
-That means you’ll never pay extra for purchases processed by a foreign-based merchant.… read full answer
+In the past, some USAA credit cards charged a 1% foreign transaction fee, but now all USAA cards have a 0% foreign transaction fee.
+That means you’ll never pay extra for purchases processed by a foreign-based merchant.

 USAA credit cards are designed for U.S. military personnel and their spouses and adult children.
-The decision to discontinue foreign transaction fees was made to reduce the costs for servicemembers making purchases abroad.
+The decision to discontinue foreign transaction fees was made to reduce the costs for servicemembers making purchases abroad.… read full answer

-Here is some additional information on USAA credit card foreign transaction fees:
+Here is some additional information on USAA credit card foreign transaction fee:

 No USAA credit cards have foreign transaction fees.